sebdavies91/OJP-Enhanced-Universe/docs/SWOJPEU_Standard_Readme.txt

 Initial Release Date: 01-08-2020

-Current Release Date: 26-04-2025
+Current Release Date: 12-07-2025

-Filesize: 3.33 GB
+Filesize: 3.46 GB

 Installation Instructions: Copy and Paste all the included folders, libraries and executables inside the Jedi Academy/Gamedata folder.

-How to use: Either double click on "Play_OJPEnhanced_Vanilla" to execute the game via the vanilla executables or double click on "Play_OJPEnhanced_OpenJK" to execute the game via the Open JK executables.
+How to use: Either double click on "Play_SW_OJP_Enhanced_Universe_Vanilla" to execute the game via the vanilla executables or double click on "Play_SW_OJP_Enhanced_Universe_OpenJK" to execute the game via the Open JK executables.

 Credits: Included in SWOJPEU_Standard_Credits.txt